jaimit25/Project-_Visualize/README.md

 #### To Trace the Changes after Running (command : "bash middle_Operation.sh")
 - Open image-output.txt go to line no 202 and check out the first element which is "1".
 - Now, Open output.txt and go to line no. 202.
+- Make sure opencv and numpy is installed using python3 or use command ("bash init.sh") to auto install and auto run (middle_Operation.sh) file.

 #### Observation's
 - All the Pixels with the old Color represented by "1" is updated with the new Color "100".